omundy/learn-git-milestones/README.md

 You should be able to ...

-- [ ] In Github Desktop, click File > New Repository ...
+- [ ] In Github Desktop, create a new repository ...
   - [ ] Name: `dig245-a1`
   - [ ] Local Path: Click "Choose" and create a new folder `dig245-a1` inside the `critical-web-design` folder you made above
   - [ ] Click Create Repository
-  - [ ] This should be your class folder's directory structure.
+  - [ ] This should now be your class folder's directory structure.
   ```
   critical-web-design
     |-- dig245-a1
     |-- learn-git-milestones
   ```
 - [ ] Open your new repository in Atom (with Github Desktop or drag the `dig245-a1` project folder into Atom)
-  - [ ] Add a README file - `README.md`
+  - [ ] Add a README file: `README.md`
   - [ ] In the README write your name and the date
   - [ ] Use some [Markdown tags](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)
 - [ ] Complete Assignment 1
   - [ ] Create a file called `index.html` in your repo
   - [ ] See the instructions in [Assignment 1](https://docs.google.com/document/d/17U_zmzM_eML_qkG0PaOdDRcEk3YEmbiQ1TyNnbAM08k/edit)
+  - [ ] Test your file in a web browser
-  - [ ] Commit the file
+  - [ ] Commit and push the files to Github
 - [ ] Set up a [Github page](https://pages.github.com/) "project site" for your repo
   - [ ] Choose "Project site"
-  - [ ] Do not use a theme; Start from scratch
+  - [ ] Do not use a theme.
+Start from scratch
-  - [ ] In your repository settings, scroll aaaaallllll the way down to the Github Pages section, select he master branch source and click save
+  - [ ] In your repository settings, scroll aaaaallllll the way down to the Github Pages section, select the master branch source and click save
   - [ ] Visit your project site at http://*username*.github.io/dig245-a1
   - [ ] Paste this link into the appropriate Moodle forum